 Tip #6 Set a hash

 Set a trail for your kids to follow.
-You can set a trail marked with dots of flour every 100 to 200m.
+You can set a trail marked sparingly with dots of plain flour (which is PH neutral and will quickly disappear in a day or two).
 At junctions draw a circle of flour which indicates that there are choices of ways to go.
 Two consecutive dots would mean that is the right way to go.
 One dot or a cross might show a false trail.
 I once set this to take our kids the two miles to the local park.
 Once we got there they enjoyed the playground for another hour or so, before I drove them home.
 (Car was already there).

 Tip #7 Try orienteering

 Google “permanent orienteering course” for your area and see what comes up.
 Or just Google “orienteering events near me”.
 This is essentially an opportunity for your kids to go on an organised treasure hunt that someone else has already set up.
 (Here are some that I have set up for Sheffield parks).

 Tip #8 Plan a walk that has interesting terrain

 It doesn’t take much for your kids to create their own adventure – so long as you can give them the raw ingredients.
 These begin with where you take them.
 A forest is great for playing hide and seek.
 Rivers and streams are great for swimming or paddling.
 The coast is great for rock-pooling.
 Dartmoor, or the Peak District are great for scrambling over and under boulders.
 Just look at the area around you with your children’s eyes and see the potential for an adventure!

 Tip #9 Never walk up a mountain: climb a mountain!